Jqute/docker-spark/README.md

 textFile.count()
 ```

 heck the WebUI for master (localhost:8080) and worker (localhost:8081) to check the job details.
+Also localhost:4041 to check the job stages.